ajmanjoma/Java-Labs/README.md

 Step 3: Run the Java class file

 You do not need to specify the class extension here.
 Just the name of the class.
-And this time, you use the command java, not javac.
+And this time, you use the command java, not javac, no need of ".class" only class name.

 $ java class_name